 Now technically this is on the other side of the Helford River, but the boat ride across and the idyllic setting is too good to miss.
 The Ferry Boat Inn is a beautifully decorated family pub with great, simple food.

-Fat Apples Cafe, St Keverne
+Fat Apples Café, St Keverne

-This unassuming little spot has grown in popularity over the years, thanks to high-quality local food and a relaxed atmosphere.
+This unassuming little spot has grown in popularity over the years thanks to high-quality local food and a relaxed atmosphere.
 Go for lunch in the sun, you won’t be disappointed.

-The Boatyard Cafe, Gweek
+The Boatyard Café, Gweek

 Wavecrest, Lizard Point

-The most southerly cup of coffee you’ll find on the mainland, Wavecrest Cafe has been open since the 1930s and serves fresh food with a breath-taking view.
+The most southerly cup of coffee you’ll find on the mainland, Wavecrest has been open since the 1930s and serves fresh food with a breath-taking view.

 Why is it called the Lizard Peninsula?